 Community Grant FAQ

-The 2022 Episcopal Impact Fund Community Grant cycle is now open.
+The 2022 Episcopal Impact Fund Community Grant cycle is now closed.
+Thank you to all who applied.

 Thank you for considering applying for an Episcopal Impact Fund grant.
 Below are the answers to some common questions.
 You may email email@example.com if you have additional questions.